PAGE TOP

 • Principles of Drop-Mixing

-Dredged soil and Calcia reforming material are mixed when down dropped from a conveyor belt or a spreader and collided with an iron plate or a slope or the like.
+Dredged soil and Calcia reforming material are mixed when down-dropped from a conveyor belt or a spreader and collided with an iron plate or a slope, etc.

-The Clayguard method intercepts water on the sides and bottom of a marine waste disposal site by using soil seepage material.
-The seepage material is made from construction soil such as dredged clay, mixed with bentonite and other sub-materials to improve water-tightness.
-Since no solidifying material is used, the material presents self-compacting and deformation-following properties, and can follow external forces such as ground subsidence and waves to maintain its water-tightness for a long period of time.
+The Clayguard method intercepts water on the sides and bottom of a marine waste disposal site by using soil-based seepage material to prevent hazardous materials from accidentally spreading.
+The soil-based seepage material is made from construction soil such as dredged clay by mixing it with bentonite and other sub-materials to improve water-tightness.
+Since no solidifying material is used, the material presents self-compacting and deformation-following properties, and can follow external forces such as ground subsidence and waves and maintains its water-tightness for a long period of time.

 The utilization of muddy soil generated from dredging of rivers and lakes and excavation work on land is also an important issue for us, and we are developing various technologies to solve this problem.